 AUW maintains cash balances and its investment in Certificates of Deposit at various financial institutions located in San Bernardino County, which are insured by the Federal Deposit Insurance Corporation (FDIC) and National Credit Union Administration (NCUA) up to \$250,000 for each institution.
 In addition, Thinkwise Credit Union provides additional insurance through American Share Insurance (ASI) for up to \$350,999.
-As of June 30, 2023, the reported amount of our deposits with these institutions exceeds the insurance limits by \$242,047.
+As of June 30, 2024, the reported amount of AUW's deposits with these institutions exceeds the insurance limits by \$72,500.